tilt-dev/mish/README.md

 ![mish demo gifcast](./gifcast.gif "mish demo gifcast")

 ## Getting the binary
-If you're running OSX or Linux, you can download a pre-compiled binary from [**our releases page**](https://github.com/windmilleng/mish/releases).
+If you're running macOS or Linux, you can download a pre-compiled binary from [**our releases page**](https://github.com/windmilleng/mish/releases).
 Otherwise, you can install via the Go toolchain.
 First [install Go](https://golang.org/doc/install#install) and make sure that you've added `/usr/local/go/bin` to the `PATH` environment variable.
 Then install `mish` with:
 ```bash
 go get -u github.com/windmilleng/mish/cmd/mish
 ```